EGO-Tech/starbase-ships/rigger/README.md

 The radiators provide more than enough cooling (about 40% extra) for heat generated and you can always add more with all the hardpoints.

 However in case of radiators failure you can activate the backup cooling using coolant but pressing the `Cooling` button.
-But the coolant can only provide partial cooling (about a third) needed so it will only work for partial radiator failure.
+But the coolant can only provide partial cooling (about 30%) needed so it will only work for partial radiator failure.
 There are also two coolant recharge racks next to the internal resource bridges to recharge coolant.

 ### Other Stuff

 #### Timer

 On the pilot center console there is a `Timer` panel which acts as a timer.
-It will run when the ship is active and show total time in years, weeks, days, housrs, minutes and seconds.
-To reset the timer, use your universal tool (`U` key) and clear the value of the Timer field.
+It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
+To reset the timer, use your universal tool (`U` key) and clear the value of the `Timer` field.

 ## Providing Feedback